a-z-h-a-n/World-Happiness-Report-2015/README.md

 # 🌍 World Happiness Report 2015

-This project explores the 2015 World Happiness Report dataset and visualizes global happiness scores by country and region.
+This project analyzes and visualizes the **2015 World Happiness Report** using Power BI and Python.
+It explores how happiness scores vary across countries and regions based on economic, health, and social factors.

 ## 📊 Dashboard Preview